 Question #2: How much money can I make?
 And how fast will the money come?

-It’s possible for you to make triple-digit gains over and over in less than a week.

-That’s because
+As we’ve demonstrated today, when things line up perfectly it is possible to see triple digit gains in as little as a day or two.

-Operation Motherlode has triggered a market boom…
+That’s because Operation Motherlode has triggered a market boom.

-And a special type of trade called a “profit surge trade…”

-Can help you capture wins like…
+And a special type of options trade I call a “profit surge trade” can help you capture wins as high as…